rayss868/MCP-Web-Curl/README.md

 ---

-<a name="tips--best-practices"></a>
-## 🧠 Tips & Best Practices
+## 🧠 Tips & Best Practices {#tips--best-practices}

 <details>
 <summary>Click for advanced tips</summary>

-- Use resource blocking for faster and lighter scraping unless you need images or styles.
+- Resource blocking is always disabled, ensuring faster and lighter scraping.
-- For large pages, use `maxLength` and `startIndex` to paginate content extraction.
+- For large pages, use `maxLength` and `startIndex` to fetch content in slices.
+The server will provide `remainingCharacters` and an `instruction` for fetching the next part (includes a suggestion to stop if enough information is gathered).
 - Always validate your tool arguments to avoid errors.
 - Secure your API keys and sensitive data using environment variables.
 - Review the MCP tool schemas in [`src/index.ts`](src/index.ts) for all available options.